makersacademy/rps-challenge/README.md

 - refactor the feature test where you create a new user in the tests#

+- 'play again button' at the end

-- unit test on Player class
+- further tests on Player class

+## things to better
+- write smaller feature tests

+- not fat controller (refactor it into model, add in unit tests)